18F/docker-fugacious/README.md

 Roadmap
 ---

-- SSL configuration of frontend NGINX.
+- SSL configuration of frontend nginx.
 - Add Ansible / Chef deployment scripts with handling of ENV setup via Vault / Citadel.
-- Add [FISMA Ready NGINX](https://github.com/fisma-ready/nginx) configuration to each instance of NGINX in the stack.
+- Add [FISMA Ready nginx](https://github.com/fisma-ready/nginx) configuration to each instance of nginx in the stack.
 - Replace public images with private builds on Quay.

 Contributing